OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 Endpoint = sandiego.openresearch.institute:51900
 AllowedIPs = 10.73.0.1/32, 10.73.1.0/24
 PersistentKeepalive = 25

+[Peer]
+PublicKey = yroEStqN6hDNeKImAeVhC9pY0MB3er9JO6UZBjNAdXI=
+Endpoint = littlerock.openresearch.institute:51900
+AllowedIPs = 10.73.0.250/32, 10.73.2.0/24
+PersistentKeepalive = 25
 ```

 You will need to change two things in this file.
 First, we will assign you a unique IP address in the VPN block of 10.73.0.x, so you'll need to change the **10.73.0.N** on the Address line to your own unique IP address.
 Second, you'll need to replace **put-your-private-key-here** with the private key you generated above.

+If you only want to use one lab or the other, you can delete the [Peer] stanza for the lab you don't want.
+You can keep multiple config files around if you use different configurations at different times.

 Place the modified config file in the proper directory.
 On Linux:
 ```
-sudo cp sandiego.conf /etc/wireguard
+sudo cp oriremote.conf /etc/wireguard
 ```
 Do not be alarmed by a warning about "writing to a world accessible file" and suggesting a umask setting.
 We'll take care of that with the next command:
 ```
-sudo chmod 600 /etc/wireguard/sandiego.conf
+sudo chmod 600 /etc/wireguard/oriremote.conf
 ```
-On macOS:
+On macOS (if you use the command line procedures):
 ```
 sudo mkdir /usr/local/etc/wireguard
-sudo cp sandiego.conf /usr/local/etc/wireguard
+sudo cp oriremote.conf /usr/local/etc/wireguard
 sudo chmod 600 /usr/local/etc/wireguard
 ```
 On Windows:
 ```
-copy sandiego.conf C:\Windows\System32\config\systemprofile\AppData\Local\WireGuard\Configurations\
+copy oriremote.conf C:\Windows\System32\config\systemprofile\AppData\Local\WireGuard\Configurations\
 ```

-You'll want to be careful with sandiego.conf and with your private_key file.
+You'll want to be careful with oriremote.conf and with your private_key file.
 You don't want to lose the private key, and you also don't want anybody else to get a copy of it.
 If your private key should leak out beyond your control, please notify the lab managers so we can disable it and set you up with a fresh one.

 Then when you want to activate the VPN to access the lab network, you'll say
 ```
-wg-quick up sandiego
+wg-quick up oriremote
 ```

 Likewise, to deactivate the VPN on Linux or the macOS command line, it's
 ```
-wg-quick down sandiego
+wg-quick down oriremote
 ```

+You can substitute whatever .conf file name you want in place of oriremote in these commands.
+Leave off the .conf part.

 You should now have access to the test equipment.
 You can do a very simple check like this:
 ```